Getting ready for a global career? Immerse yourself in the study of language and culture before you go.

 “Studying another language opens so many doors no matter what course you are studying.
 With business especially, it means I am able to work for a Japanese company or even work in Japan.”

-Students applying for Spring 2017 intake must have prior knowledge of the language they wish to study.
-Students with no prior knowledge can apply for Autumn 2018 intake.
+Students applying for a Spring intake must have prior knowledge of the language they wish to study.
+Students with no prior knowledge can apply for an Autumn intake.

 - Diploma in Languages FAQs